Course Outline

 Requirements

-• A foundational knowledge of programming principles and methodologies.
+• Knowledge of programming concepts and methodologies.

 21 Hours